Deutsch: Wunder / Español: Maravilla / Português: Maravilha / Français: Merveille / Italiano: Meraviglia

 • Economy: Tourism driven by marvels can significantly boost local and national economies.

-• Recreation: Visitors engage in recreational activities such as sightseeing, photography, and exploration at these sites.
+• Recreation: Visitors engage in recreational activities such as sightseeing, photography, and Exploration at these sites.

 Well-Known Examples